 Today I’m going to cover 100 tips for beginner photographers, and to be honest, if you’ve been doing it a while you could use this as a refresher for things that you might have forgotten.

-Photography is such a fun hobby and if you stick at it you’ll be learning more and more as the years go by.
+Photography is such a fun hobby and if you stick to it you’ll be learning more and more as the years go by.
 I’ve learned things I’ve had those aha moments and sometimes skills will fall by the wayside when I have been using them for a while.

 so your skills will be evolving all of the time, but today I thought I’d go over 100 of those photography tips for beginners that could help you as a photographer, and if I’ve missed anything let me know in the comments below.